brunorey/cgorillas/README.md

 At the moment it only allows one shot, still not functional as it doesn't have turns or scores.

-As this is just a hoccy, I'll be improving it as I find the time and motivation (also, there's a considerable chance this will be abandoned at some point).
+As this is just a hobby, I'll be improving it as I find the time and motivation (also, there's a considerable chance this will be abandoned at some point).

 ### TO-DOs
  - Animate gorillas